On Teleology: V. Setting

 In that way, as teachers are able to grant each student’s unique perspective and backstory, they are also obliged to acknowledge each student’s needs, then offer a curricular experience that informs and persuades while still leaving space for each student, i.e. “whose needs, whose space…?” in order that each might make more meaningful sense of their own learning.

 … that ‘Toolkit’ you hear so much about?
-For me, no, in fact… not exactly
+For me, in fact… no, not exactly

 Photo Credit: Todd Quackenbush on Unsplash